Why is a day 24 hours? Why is an hour 60 minutes?

 The ancient Babylonians' 4,000-year-old sexagesimal system (inherited from the Sumerians), which breaks things into 60s, is the reason our clocks (and maps) have the divisions they do today.

-Although we're not sure exactly why 60 was chosen, it may be because 60 has convenient mathematical properties.
+Although we're not exactly sure why 60 was chosen, it may be because 60 has convenient mathematical properties.
 It can be evenly divided by the first six counting numbers (1, 2, 3, 4, 5, 6), as well as by 10, 12, 15, 20 and 30.
+This versatility made it a useful base for dividing time and other measurements.

 Greek astronomers built upon this by dividing circles and spheres into 360 degrees for geographical mapping.
 Each degree was then split into 60 "minutes", and each minute further into 60 "seconds".
-The word "minute" comes from Latin, meaning "first small part." โ€‹Second means "second part."โ€‹ This method influenced not just our maps, but also how we tell time.
+The word "minute" comes from Latin, meaning "first small part," while โ"second"means "second part."โ This method influenced not just our maps but also how we tell time today, which explains why an hour has 60 minutes and why we have 24-hour days.

 Curious about how the world works?